Carlosketch/expert-winner/README.md

 # expert-winner
-This is my first action on Github and it certainly wouldn't my last
+This is my first action on GitHub and it certainly wouldn't be my last